ifwe/bruce/doc/design.md

 leader for at least one currently available partition.
 As described above, each connection is serviced by a send thread and a receive thread.
-A pause event initiated by any dispatcher thread will alert the router thread and cause all of the other dispatcher threads to shut down.
+A pause event initiated by any dispatcher thread will alert the router thread and cause all of the dispatcher threads to shut down.
 As detailed below, responsibility for message batching is divided between the dispatcher threads and the router thread, according to the type of message being sent and how batching is configured.
 Compression is handled completely by the dispatcher send threads, which are also responsible for assembling message batches into produce requests and doing final partition selection as described in the section on batching below.

 An error ACK received from Kafka will cause the receive thread that got the ACK to respond in one of four ways: